bireme/proethos2/doc/how-to/how-to-apply-the-encryption-patch-to-the-database.md

 __NOTES:__
 - It is highly recommended to backup the database before running these commands.
-- For the command to work correctly, it is necessary to generate and configure the encryption keys (click [here](how-to-install-proethos2-in-ubuntu.md#encryption-keys-required-if-proethos2--160) to find out how to apply the encryption keys)
+- Before executing these commands, it is necessary to generate and configure the encryption keys (click [here](how-to-install-proethos2-in-ubuntu.md#encryption-keys-required-if-proethos2--160) to find out how to apply the encryption keys)